The Gloaming is a dystopian fantasy about a mother and son and the power of story to comfort and terrorise.

 Design and co-producers - Dead Puppet Society

-Sound design and composition - Christine Johnston
+Vocal and instrumental composition by Christine Johnston

-First creative development completed.
+First creative development completed

 The 2014 creative development of The Gloaming was supported by an Arts Queensland grant and by The Judith Wright Centre of Contemporary Art‘s Fresh Ground program.
 Read Arts Queensland’s case study on the development outcomes.